cnordenlow/text-mining-fomc/README.md

 To run this project, cloone it and install it locally.
 It´s takes aprox 20 minutes to run due to sleep-function of 3 to 7 seconds between each parsed Statement and Minutes.

-In the beginning of both Python scripts there it is a possibility to write in the number of statements and minutes to parse.
-I would recommend to change it to 5 when trying.
+In the beginning of both Python scripts there  is a possibility to write in the number of statements and minutes to parse.
+I would recommend to change it to 5 when testing.

 #### Packages needed
 **Python**